 We conducted a cost-effectiveness analysis by developing a microsimulation model that simulated the long-term outcomes of PBC patients with an inadequate response to UDCA receiving OCA (in addition to UDCA) compared to UDCA alone.
-We estimated that, in patients who had an inadequate response to UDCA, treatment with OCA would decrease the 15-year cumulative incidence of decompensated cirrhosis from 5% to 2%, hepatocellular carcinoma from 4% to 2%, liver transplant from 0.6% to 0.2%, and liver-related deaths from 26.6% to 11.1%.
-Assuming that the price of OCA is \$65,000/year, the incremental cost-effectiveness of OCA plus UDCA was estimated to be approximately \$374,200 per QALY.
+We estimated that, in patients who had an inadequate response to UDCA, treatment with OCA would decrease the 15-year cumulative incidence of decompensated cirrhosis from 12.2% to 4.5%, hepatocellular carcinoma from 9.1% to 4.0%, liver transplant from 4.5% to 1.2%, and liver-related deaths from 16.2% to 5.7%.
+Using the price of OCA as \$69,350/year, the incremental cost-effectiveness of OCA plus UDCA was estimated to be approximately \$473,400 per QALY, which does not meet the commonly used willingness-to-pay thresholds of \$100,000 to \$150,000 per QALY.